Adding lab actions to a course in Course Manager by Skytap

 The command that should be executed in the VM when the lab end user clicks the lab action.

-Command to execute displays in the Result Data field on the lab end user’s Activity page and the Last Result Data field on the event Activity Summary page after the command terminates or completes.
+Command to execute displays in the Activity Data field on the lab end user’s Activity page and the event Activity Summary page.

 Script to execute

-The script package that contains the script that should be executed in the Script Host when the lab end user clicks the lab action.
+The script package that contains the script that should be executed when the lab end user clicks the lab action.

-Script to execute displays in the Result Data field on the lab end user’s Activity page and the Last Result Data field on the event Activity Summary page after the script terminates or completes.
+Script to execute displays in the Activity Data field on the lab end user’s Activity page and the event Activity Summary page.

 Timeout (seconds)